MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives draft** following the established outline, incorporating all research and external links.
+1. **Begin drafting the Big-Block Alternatives article** based on the completed research and outline.

-2. **Begin analysis of 10 Rare Muscle Cars article** as the highest priority new article.
+2. **Finalize image selection** for all articles.

-3. **Finalize image selection** for all articles to complete the multimedia component.
+3. **Establish publishing workflow** including final locations for articles and images.

-4. **Establish publishing workflow** including final locations for articles and images.
+4. **Begin planning for 10 Rare Muscle Cars article** as the next priority after completing Big-Block Alternatives.

 ### Next Actions

 1. Begin drafting the Big-Block Alternatives article
 2. Finalize image collection for all articles
 3. Establish publishing workflow and hosting platform for completed articles
-4. Review 10 Rare Muscle Cars article and create analysis document
+4. Review new article opportunities and prioritize next batch

 ### Active Tasks (March 26, 2025)
 - Completed Mercury Cyclone article (ahead of schedule)
 - Completed Hellcat comparison article (ahead of schedule)
-- Completed Big-Block Alternatives research, analysis, external links, and outline (ahead of schedule)
+- Completed research phase for Big-Block Alternatives article (ahead of schedule)
 - Remaining tasks to address:
-  1. Complete Big-Block Alternatives article draft and final reviews
+  1. Begin drafting Big-Block Alternatives article
   2. Finalize multimedia for all articles
   3. Establish publishing platform and workflow

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule.
-The Big-Block Alternatives article is also progressing ahead of schedule, with research and planning phases completed.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule and the Big-Block Alternatives article's research phase now complete.
 The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.